What is a short code?

 What are the benefits of short codes?

-- Being short, they are far more memorable than conventional mobile numbers and are easier to use in marketing material and outdoor media.
+Being short!
+They are far more memorable than conventional mobile numbers and are easier to use in marketing material and outdoor media.
 Messages from short numbers are instantly recognizable as being from a business and can be incorporated into a brand identity.

 How to get a short code?

-Short codes are usually leased for a set length of time i.e. 3 months, 6 months or 12 months at a time.
-You would need to apply for a short code via your SMS service provider.
+Short codes are usually leased for a set length, i.e., three months, six months, or 12 months at a time.
+You must apply for a short code via your SMS service provider.

 How much do short codes cost?

-What are zero rated short codes?
+What are zero-rated short codes?